backstage/backstage/docs/FAQ.md

 [contrib](https://github.com/backstage/backstage/tree/master/contrib/kubernetes)
 folder.

+Furthermore, there is a separate community project [backstage/charts](https://github.com/backstage/charts) dedicated to developing Helm Charts for Backstage.
+It provides a helpfull guide to set up & deploy your first instance using a Helm Chart.

 It is possible that example images will be provided in the future, which can be used to quickly try out a small subset of the functionality of Backstage, but these would not be able to provide much more functionality on top of what you